-A. MAJOR SHAREHOLDERS
+A. Major Shareholders

-As of April 1, 2022, Formula Systems, an Israeli company traded on the NASDAQ Global Select Market and the TASE, held 22,374,434 or 45.58% of our outstanding Ordinary Shares.
-Formula Systems is controlled by Asseco, a Polish company listed on the Warsaw Stock Exchange, which held as of April 1, 2022 approximately 25.56% of the Ordinary Shares of Formula Systems.
-As of April 1, 2022, Guy Bernstein held approximately 11.74% of the outstanding shares of Formula Systems.
-On October 4, 2017 Asseco entered into a shareholders agreement with Mr. Bernstein, which was amended on September 7, 2020, under which agreement Asseco has been granted an irrecoverable proxy to vote 1,797,973 Ordinary Shares of Formula currently held by Mr. Bernstein, thereby effectively giving Asseco beneficial ownership (voting power) over an aggregate of 37.3% of Formula's outstanding ordinary shares.
-Therefore, based on the foregoing beneficial ownership by each of Formula and Asseco, each of Formula and Asseco may be deemed to directly or indirectly (as appropriate) control us.
+As of April 1, 2023, Formula Systems, an Israeli company traded on the NASDAQ Global Select Market and the TASE, held 22,710,106 or 46.26% of our outstanding Ordinary Shares.
+Formula Systems is controlled by Asseco, a Polish company listed on the Warsaw Stock Exchange, which held as of April 1, 2023 approximately 25.82% of the Ordinary Shares of Formula Systems.
+Based on the foregoing beneficial ownership by each of Formula and Asseco, each of Formula and Asseco may be deemed to directly or indirectly (as appropriate) control us.

-The following table sets forth as of December 31, 2021 certain information regarding the beneficial ownership by all shareholders known to us to own beneficially 5.0% or more of our ordinary shares:
+The following table sets forth as of December 31, 2022 certain information regarding the beneficial ownership by all shareholders known to us to own beneficially 5.0% or more of our ordinary shares:

 Number of

 Ordinary

 Shares

 Beneficially Percentage of

 Name Owned (1) Ownership (2)

-Formula Systems (1985) Ltd. (3) 22,374,434 45.59%
+Formula Systems (1985) Ltd. (3) 22,710,106 46.30%

-Harel Insurance (4) 4,595,281 9.37%
+Harel Insurance (4) 4,627,166 9.40%

-Clal Insurance Enterprises Holdings Ltd. (5) 3,681,659 7.51%
+Clal Insurance Enterprises Holdings Ltd. (5) 3,420,060 7.00%

-Yelin Lapidot Holdings Management Ltd. (6) 2,149,864 4.38%

 - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary Shares relating to options currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 49,073,055 Ordinary Shares issued and outstanding as of December 31, 2021. - (3) Asseco owns 25.60% of the outstanding shares of Formula.
-As such, Asseco may be deemed to be the beneficial owner of the aggregate 22,374,434 Ordinary Shares held directly by Formula Systems.
-Guy Bernstein owns 11.76% of the outstanding shares of Formula Systems.
-In addition, on October 4, 2017 Asseco entered into a shareholders agreement, which was amended on September 7, 2020, with Mr. Bernstein, under which agreement Asseco was granted an irrecoverable proxy to vote 1,797,973 Ordinary Shares of Formula currently held by Mr. Bernstein, thereby effectively giving Asseco beneficial ownership (voting power) over an aggregate of 37.36% of Formula's outstanding ordinary shares.
-Therefore, based on the foregoing beneficial ownership by each of Formula and Asseco, each of Formula and Asseco may be deemed to directly or indirectly (as appropriate) control us.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 49,093,055 Ordinary Shares issued and outstanding as of December 31, 2022. - (3) As of April 1, 2023, Asseco owns 25.82% of the outstanding shares of Formula.
+As such, Asseco may be deemed to be the beneficial owner of the aggregate 22,710,106 Ordinary Shares held directly by Formula Systems.
 The address of Asseco is 35-322 Rzeszow, ul.
-Olchowa 14, Poland. - (4) Based on a Schedule 13G amendment filed on January 31, 2022, Harel Insurance Investments & Financial Services Ltd., an Israeli public company, with a principal business address at Harel House; 3 Aba Hillel Street; Ramat Gan 52118, Israel (or "Harel").
-Of the 4,595,281 Ordinary Shares (i) 4,595,022 Ordinary Shares are held for members of the public through, among others, provident funds and/or mutual funds and/or pension funds and/or insurance policies and/or exchange traded funds, which are managed by subsidiaries of Harel, each of which subsidiaries operates under independent management and makes independent voting and investment decisions and (ii) 259 Ordinary Shares are beneficially held for Harel own account. - (5) Based on a Schedule 13G amendment filed on February 10, 2022, by Clal Insurance Enterprises Holdings Ltd. (or "Clal").
-All the 3,681,659 Ordinary Shares held as of December 31, 2021 and reported by Clal are held for members of the public through, among others, provident funds and/or pension funds and/or insurance policies, which are managed by subsidiaries of Clal, which subsidiaries operate under independent management and make independent voting and investment decisions.
-Clal Insurance Enterprises Holdings Ltd is an Israeli public company, with a principal business address at 36 Raul Wallenberg St., Tel Aviv 66180, Israel. - (6) Based on a Schedule 13G amendment filed on February 7, 2022, by Yelin Lapidot Holdings Management Ltd., with a principal business address at 50 Dizengoff St., Dizengoff Center, Gate 3, Top Tower, 13th floor, Tel Aviv 64332, Israel.
-Of the 2,149,864 Ordinary Shares held as of December 31, 2021 and reported by such shareholder (i) 1,120,864 Ordinary Shares beneficially owned by mutual funds managed by Yelin Lapidot Mutual Funds Management Ltd; and (ii) 1,029,000 Ordinary Shares beneficially owned by provident funds managed by Yelin Lapidot Provident Funds Management Ltd. The Ordinary Shares are beneficially owned by provident funds managed by Yelin Lapidot Provident Funds Management Ltd. and/or mutual funds managed by Yelin Lapidot Mutual Funds Management Ltd. (the "Subsidiaries"), each a wholly-owned subsidiary of Yelin Lapidot Holdings Management Ltd. ("Yelin Lapidot Holdings").
-Messrs.
-Yelin and Lapidot each own 24.38% of the share capital and 25.004% of the voting rights of Yelin Lapidot Holdings, and are responsible for the day-to-day management of Yelin Lapidot Holdings.
-The Subsidiaries operate under independent management and make their own independent voting and investment decisions.
+Olchowa 14, Poland. - (4) Based on a Schedule 13G amendment filed on January 17, 2023, Harel Insurance Investments & Financial Services Ltd., an Israeli public company, with a principal business address at Harel House; 3 Aba Hillel Street; Ramat Gan 52118, Israel (or "Harel"). - (5) Based on a Schedule 13G amendment filed on February 17, 2023, by Clal Insurance Enterprises Holdings Ltd. (or "Clal").
+Clal is an Israeli public company, with a principal business address at 36 Raul Wallenberg St., Tel Aviv 66180, Israel.